aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-xps/_index.md

 // ExEnd:5
 ```

-## Step 4: Create a Path with Gradient
+## Step 4: create a path with gradient

 We draw a rectangle‑shaped path and apply a **linear gradient brush** that runs vertically from point (10, 110) to point (10, 200).
 The brush receives the gradient stops defined earlier.